Emergencies and Stray Animals

 Please note: The Ottawa Humane Society is currently experiencing an interruption in its services.
 If an agent is not available to respond to your call, you will be directed to the most appropriate service available to help you.
 We apologize sincerely and are working rapidly to restore full service to our community.

 If you find a sick or injured stray animal with no owner in sight, Rescue and Investigation Services agents can help.
-Agents respond to and provide emergency transportation for injured and sick stray animals from 7 a.m. to 11 p.m., seven days a week, 365 days of the year.
+Agents respond to and provide emergency transportation for injured and sick stray animals from 7 a.m. to 11 p.m., seven days a week, 365 days of the year, in cases where no investigation is required.

 Outside of those hours please contact one of the after-hours or emergency veterinary clinics for help.